luizgdsmdev/Javascript-studies/basics/memory-stack-vs-heap/intro.md

 In this context, the basic life cycle of memory in JavaScript would be:
 - **Memory allocation**: it's when anything inside your program is **created/declared**, like the declaration of variables, functions, objects, arrays, and so on.
 At this moment, JavaScript handles the allocation of a **specific amount of memory to store that data**.
 - **Memory usage**: this refers to the actions of **assigning or invoking the previously created section in memory**.
 It happens when you assign a value to a variable or invoke a function, for example.
-- **Memory release** (garbage collection): once the stored data is **no longer reachable/invoked or needed anywhere** in the program, JavaScript apply the garbage collection mechanism and **automatictly frees the memory section** of this data (deletion), claiming memory and preventing memory leaks (excessive memory usage) and sinplifies the management for us.
+- **Memory release** (garbage collection): once the stored data is **no longer reachable/referenced, or needed anywhere** in the program, JavaScript apply the garbage collection mechanism and **automatically deallocates the memory section** of this data, claiming memory and preventing memory leaks (excessive memory usage) and sinplifies the management for us.
 Also, memory here can be divided into two different spaces, being:
 - **Stack memory**: storage of the **primitives value types**, like numbers or strings, and also the **objects references** and **manage function calls**.
 - **Heap memory**: store **dynamic data** like objects, arrays and functions.